Understanding Strong Customer Authentication & PSD2

 The most appropriate use of “Do Not Honor” is because of suspicious activity on the card.
 It’s up to the issuer to decide what constitutes suspicious activity.
-So, even though a card hasn’t been reported lost or stolen, a combination of factors might prompt the issuer to err on the side of caution.
-For example a high-value transaction made cross-border at 3am without any additional authentication.
+So, even though a card hasn’t been reported lost or stolen, a combination of factors might prompt the issuer to err on the side of caution (such as a high-value transaction made cross-border at 3am without any additional authentication).
 Even if issuers can identify why they refused the transaction, they have no way of communicating this to you.
 Instead, they must pick a response from the available responses codes defined in the ISO 8583 standard.

 If you’re really up to speed on your payments, you might point out that issuers should be able to use “59: Suspected fraud” in these cases.
 This is correct.
 But what you probably don’t know is that VisaNet remaps all “59: Suspected fraud” refusals to “05: Do Not Honor”.
 The likely reason for this is legacy.
 It avoids uncomfortable situations in-store when the shopper is standing in front of the sales associate.

 You’re probably not the only business that the shopper is interacting with at any one time.
 They might have just made a large purchase on a high-risk website or been on a huge shopping spree before coming to you.
 In that case, it doesn’t matter how clean your traffic is, the issuer may decide on a “Do Not Honor” as a byproduct of a shopper’s recent activity.
 In these cases, having the right billing and retry strategy can help you minimize your “Do Not Honors”.

 While the words “Do Not Honor” don’t tell us anything, there’s a lot to be learned by looking at aggregated data.
 Adyen has a feature called the Inferred Refusal Reason, which provides insight into the likely cause of the refusal.
 It uses platform-wide data to identify the issuer level patterns that result in the “Do Not Honor” refusal code.
-This Inferred Refusal Reason is can be viewed in both the payment responses and the Adyen back-office.
+This Inferred Refusal Reason can be viewed in both the payment responses and the Adyen back-office.